denisecampos28/Beach-Waste-Detection/README.md

 ## Overview of files in repository
  - beachwaste_p2.ipynb: this file contains all the clean, preprocessing, model creation, and evaluation
  - feas_and_proto (1).ipynb: this contains my orignal cleaning, preprocessing, model and evaluation with the old, bad dataset
- - beach-waste-detection-dataset: zip file of the old bad dataset
  - Plastic on beach: dataset used